 Reason 3: Job Outlook

-The baby boomers are retiring and enrollment of students is increasing.
 As the older generation retires, superintendent positions are opening up.
 Additionally, as the number of students in schools continues to grow, the need for new schools increases.
 With enough new schools opening, more superintendent positions will be created.
-School administration roles are projected to grow at an average rate of 6% from 2014 to 2024.
+School administration roles are projected to grow at an average rate of 7% from 2021 to 2031.
 This slow and steady rate of growth is a healthy sign for those considering becoming superintendents.
-Principals, if you want to advance your career and have a larger impact in education, now is the time to pursue this licensure.
+Principals, if you want to advance your career and have a larger impact on education, now is the time to pursue this licensure.

 Reason 4: Servant Leader